 - Video quality: Most cable TV channels stream at 720p, but some services are better than others at supporting the smooth 60 frames-per-second video that sports and news broadcasts use.

-- Surround sound: Unfortunately, 5.1 audio is still pretty much unheard-of in live TV streaming, though some exceptions exist for on-demand video.
+- Surround sound: Unfortunately, 5.1 audio is mostly unheard-of in live TV streaming, though some exceptions exist.

 If you still have more than one potential match after going through all this, I suggest trying them out after you’ve chosen a streaming device.
 (More on that shortly.)
 All of these services offer free trials, so you can get a feel for how they work and cancel online with no hassles.